awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 # Spot Instances<a name="using-spot-instances"></a>

 A Spot Instance is an instance that uses spare EC2 capacity that is available for less than the On\-Demand price\.
 Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly\.
 The hourly price for a Spot Instance is called a Spot price\.
 The Spot price of each instance type in each Availability Zone is set by Amazon EC2, and is adjusted gradually based on the long\-term supply of and demand for Spot Instances\.
-Your Spot Instance runs whenever capacity is available and the maximum price per hour for your request exceeds the Spot price\.
+Your Spot Instance runs whenever capacity is available\.

 Spot Instances are a cost\-effective choice if you can be flexible about when your applications run and if your applications can be interrupted\.
 For example, Spot Instances are well\-suited for data analysis, batch jobs, background processing, and optional tasks\.
 For more information, see [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot-instances/)\.